 The Good News

-It can be of great comfort to know that pelvic misalignment or instability can often be addressed with chiropractic care.
+It can be a comfort to know that pelvic misalignment or instability can often be addressed with chiropractic care.

 Chiropractic has been shown to help low back pain associated with pregnancy, while also helping to stabilise core muscles (4, 5).